 2. Access to government agency.
 In any subdivision or other development where private streets are provided, the developer shall prepare for Planning and Inspections Department approval and record in the County Register of Deeds, a plat of such development indicating all private streets.
 It shall be indicated on such plat that any governmental agency or personnel or equipment thereof shall be granted perpetual access over all such private streets to accomplish or fulfill any service or function for which the agency is responsible and that any agency or organization designated by a governmental agency to perform a designated function shall also retain access the same as any governmental agency.
-It shall be indicated on such plat that any agency or any public lands, rights-of-way or easements.
+It shall be indicated on such plat that any agency exercising its access rights shall have the same rights and only such liabilities as it would have on any public lands, rights-of-way or easements.

 3. Upgrading street classification.
+If a division of the same or adjacent lands previously approved under this section occurs which could change the September 20, 2011 Page 28 of 59

+Proposed County Sub & Dev Ord

+Codes Committee Rec - November 1, 2011

+Planning Board Rec - November 15, 2011

-If a division of the same or adjacent lands previously approved under this section occurs which could change the status of the street to A, or B or public street classifications, then the entire street must be upgraded to the applicable higher standard.
+status of the street to A, or B or public street classifications, then the entire street must be upgraded to the applicable higher standard.
 The individual desiring to create the additional divisions of land shall be responsible for the upgrading of the streets to the higher classification after giving notice to and receiving agreement from the affected property owners.